Argentinian president approves lagging Super Etendard acquisition

 Argentinian's dire need for fighter jets

 The Argentinian Air Force is in dire need of fighter jets.
 The most humiliating sign of urgency dates back to Barack Obama’s visit on March 24, 2016.
 At the time, the United States had to use four of its own F-16 to escort Air Force One, as Argentina did not possess any aircraft quick enough to do so.
-In 2017, it retired its last supersonic fighters, the Lockheed Martin A-4R, due to a lack of spare parts.
-The planes are to be scrapped in 2018.
+In 2017, it grounded its supersonic fighters, the Lockheed Martin A-4R, due to a lack of spare parts.

 However, as the G-20 will be held in the capital Buenos Aires between November 30 and December 1, 2018, the Argentinian government needs fighter jets to secure its airspace while the leaders of the twenty most powerful countries in the world will meet.
 So far, Argentina only has two dozens of IA 58 Pucará propeller fighters to offer.
 But the indigenous planes developed in the 1970s are mainly designed for ground attack and are definitely not fit for air superiority.